sim-berg/rag-server-serapeum/DEPLOYMENT.md

 - Check logs: `journalctl -u rag-server`
 - Ensure Ollama is running and accessible
 - Verify Qdrant service is running and accessible
+- Verify Neo4j service is running and accessible